sharedInstance/sharedinstance.github.io/source/_posts/2015-02-14-setting-up-ssh-via-usb-connection-win.markdown

 <!--more-->

 First things first, download the client from its [download page](https://code.google.com/p/iphonetunnel-usbmuxconnectbyport/downloads/detail?name=itunnel_mux_rev71.zip) (note that you will need Windows XP and iTunes 10.5 or later for the client to work).
-Extract this zip (make sure you extract both the executable and the dll).
+Extract this zip - make sure you extract both the executable and the dll.

 In Command Prompt, `cd` to the folder you extracted the zip to and run the following: